LifestyleCorp/Medical-AGI/README.md

 - **Healthcare Economics/**: Holds the codebase, organized by functionalities and roles.
 - **Hospital Administration/**: Holds the codebase, organized by functionalities and roles.
 - **Research and Development/**: Holds the codebase, organized by functionalities and roles.
+- **Big Journal/**: Holds the codebase, organized by functionalities and roles
+- **FDA/**: Holds the codebase organized by funcitonalities and roles
 - **Big Pharma/**: Holds the codebase, organized by functionalities and roles.
 - **Self Driving Ambulance/**: Holds the codebase, organized by functionalities and roles.
 - **Self Flying Air Ambulance/**: Holds the codebase, organized by functionalities and roles.
 - **Screen UX-UI Automation/**: Holds the codebase, organized by functionalities and roles.

 ## Project outcome
-Its made to surface the underlying meta-language of medicine and healthcare through concept building the unchartered language of biosemiotics especially in humans
+- Its made to surface the underlying meta-language of medicine and healthcare through concept building the unchartered language of biosemiotics especially in humans.
-Automation every aspect of healthcare to precipitate new knowledge, concept and cures through ongoing recursive reiteration of software on real world patients and humans
+- Automation of every aspect of healthcare to precipitate new knowledge, concept and cures through ongoing recursive reiteration of software on real world patients and humans

 ## 🚀 Getting Started